 "Food items such as caterpillars, bugs, and flies are offered to be eaten during copulation.
 The female is first attracted by a pheromone emitted by one or more vesicles or pouches at the end of the male's abdomen.
 When the female is near, the vesicles are retracted.
 The female examines the offering while the male searches for her genitalia with his own.
 If the gift is rejected, the female flies away.
 If the gift is accepted, the genitalia of the male couples with that of the female, who lowers herself until she is hanging upside down.
 She consumes the offering during copulation."

 "The courtship of animals is by no means so simple and short an affair as might be thought."

 Norton boils-down insect mating to the excretion and reception of his "chemicals".
-However - since Darwin, it has been demonstrated experimentally that mating on the part of sexually reproducing organisms depends on the occurrence of complex, reciprocal interactions.
+However - since Darwin, it has been demonstrated experimentally (where it counts) that mating on the part of sexually reproducing organisms depends on the occurrence of complex, reciprocal interactions.